 View VPS plans

 Reseller hosting is a form of web hosting where the account owner has the ability to use his or her allotted hard drive space and bandwidth to host websites on behalf of third parties.
-The reseller purchases the web host's services wholesale and then sells them to customers, possibly for a profit.
-Reseller hosting is also used commonly for customers that have several websites and want to allow all of them to have their own access and power use.
+The reseller purchases the web host's services wholesale and then sells them to customers, normally for a profit.
+Reseller web hosting is also used commonly for customers that have several websites and want to allow all of them to have their own access and power use.

 View reseller hosting plans